Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

-Kentavious Caldwell-Pope will hope to make a difference for the Denver Nuggets at 10:00 PM on Tuesday versus the Phoenix Suns in the 2023 NBA Playoffs.
+Kentavious Caldwell-Pope be on the court for the Denver Nuggets at 10:00 PM on Thursday against the Phoenix Suns in the 2023 NBA Playoffs.

-Now let's dig into Caldwell-Pope's available prop bets, with a particular eye on stats and trends to help you make good picks.
+Below, we break down Caldwell-Pope's stats and trends to help you pick out the best prop bets.

 Kentavious Caldwell-Pope Prop Bets vs. the Suns